 - Develop a background questionnaire [see example here] to gain more information about students’ skills [see sample here] and experiences.
 (Center for Research on Learning and Teaching, U-M; and Eberly Center – Carnegie Mellon University)

-At the beginning of group or team projects, create time and a process for students to discuss their respective strengths, personal learning goals, anticipated contributions, etc.
+At the beginning of group or team projects, create time and a process for students to discuss their respective strengths, personal learning goals, anticipated contributions, etc. Ask teams to consider how their members’ learning goals can be met through the project.

 - See this example of a team contract.
 (George Brown College, Canada) and this example of a team contract with guiding questions.
 (Center for Research on Learning and Teaching in Engineering)